-Battle Chasers: Nightwar is a turn based JRP, which is developed by Airship Syndicate and published by THQ Nordic.
+Battle Chasers: Nightwar is a turn based JRPG.
+Which is developed by Airship Syndicate and published by THQ Nordic.

-The background to the game is inspired by a late 90's comic book series: Battle Chasers.
+The background to the game is that its inspired by an late 90’s comic book series: Battle Chasers.
 That was created by veteran comic book artist: Joe Madureira.
 Coincidently the Battle Chaser series is still un-finished and has a troubled publication history.
-Nightwar its self-started life as a project on Kickstarter, the project saw a total of 14,175 backers pledge a whopping total of $856,354 to bring the idea to life.
+Nightwar its self started life as a project on Kickstarter.
+The project saw a total of 14,175 backers pledge a whopping total of $856,354 to bring the idea to life.
 The only targets the Kickstarter campaign failed to hit where the final two, which would of included more animation and voice acting

 The premise of the game is that a young girl named Gilly has been left a pair of mystic gauntlets after her father had mysteriously vanished.
-Players will be teaming up with a wizard, a towering robot and a legendary swordsman on a grand adventure to find her missing father.
+Teaming up with a wizard, a towering robot and a legendary swordsman on a grand adventure to find her missing father.

-From the get go, Battle Chasers: Nightwar throws the player straight into a gorgeous animated intro scene that wouldn't feel out of place from an 1980's Saturday morning Cartoon.
+From the get go, Battle Chasers: Nightwar throws the player straight into a gorgeous animated intro scene that wouldn’t feel out of place from an 1980’s Saturday morning Cartoon.
 After this you are then thrown straight into the story.
-The story takes place in between issue #9 and the as of yet unpublished issue #10 of the comic book series, and sees the motley crew stranded in unfamiliar territory with new enemies to contend with.
+The story takes place inbetween issue #9 and the as of yet unpublished issue #10 of the comic book series, and sees the motley crew stranded in unformilliar territory with new enemies to contend with.

 The story mostly takes place through in-game conversation between the players various party members and the enemies they interact with.
-Players are able to navigate the world via the vast, rich coloured over world map which points the player to the next story mission or dungeon.
-Unfortunately you are unable to deviate from the set path.
-However there are shortcuts to be found and the typical RPG route of taking the long way vs. more loot is an option.
+Players are able to navigate the world via the vast, rich coloured overworld map which points the player to the next story mission or dungeon.
+Unfortunately you are unable to diviate from the set path.
+However there are shorcuts to be found andthe typical RPG route of taking the long way vs more loot is an option.

-The game over world is littered with monsters and bandits to fight.
+The games overworld is littered with monters and bandits to fight.
 At various points the party will stumble across old military outposts and shanty towns.
-These mainly serve as the locations to secondary quests as well as giving the player titbits of in-game lore and impromptu boss battles.
+These mainly serve as the locations to secondary quests as well as giving the player tid bits of in-game lore and impromptu boss battles.

 Combat is your typical turn based style and Battle Chasers does not offer anything new to the style.
-Player’s characters are outfitted with your usual tropes such as basic attack and defend commands with the use of magic abilities and items.
+Players characters are outfitted with your usual tropes such as basic attack and defend commands with the use of magic abilities and items.
 These attacks can be made more powerful once a character reaches level 5.
-Once at level 5, you are able to assign points to specific skills such as: raising a characters attack or affecting the % of critical damage applied.
+Once at level 5, you are able to assign points to specific skills such as: raising a characters attack or effecting the % of crit damage applied.
 Each party member also comes with their own special attack which can be used once an onscreen meter has been filled.
-These attacks vary from each character.
-For example, Calibretto who is an Incredible Hulk like Combat Mech is the party's defector healer.
+These attacks vary from each characer.
+For example, Calibretto who is a Incredible Hulk like Comabat Mech is the party’s defacto healer.
 So his special attack removes up to two negative debuffs from the party.
 On the other hand Swordsman, Garrison who fills your standard DPD role, will attack every enemy on screen and will apply a bleed debuff which will see the enemy loose health per turn.
 Characters are also able to utilise magic abilities which can be used via spending mana points or overcharge points.
-The difference between the two is that overcharge points are filled via attacking enemies and mana points are a point’s pool based on your characters magic rating.
+The difference between the two is that overcharge points are filled via attacking enemies and mana points are a points pool based on your characters magic rating.
 I found in my play through that mana remained in short supply and I mainly used the overcharge pool to cast abilities unless I was in a dire need to cast via mana points.

-Battle Chasers: Nightwar does a good job building its world and characters to the player.
+Battle Chasers: Nightwar does a good job building it’s world and characters to the player.
 Each character fits a typical RPG stereotype.
-Gully, the games main protagonist is a 9 year old girl who is struggling with the responsibility of bearing her father's mystical gauntlets.
-Meanwhile Garrison is your typical square jawed swordsman who has a chequered past and does not work well with others.
-The characters are nothing new but due to being based on a graphic novel; they have enough backstory to feel unique to the Battle Chasers game.
+Gully, the games main protagonist is a 9 year old girl who is struggling with the responsibility of bearing her father’s mystical gauntlets.
+Meanwhile Garrison is your typical square jawed swordsman who has a checkered past and does not work well with others.
+The characters are nothing new but due to being based on a graphic novel, they have enough backstory to feel unique to the Battle Chasers game.

-Around the third dungeon the game really kicks the difficulty up a notch.
-Whereas before, your party could handle any situation, you are suddenly plunged into a big hole of death.
-In my play through, without any prior warning I met a bandit gunslinger who literally obliterated my party.
+Around the third dungeon the games difficulty kicks up a notch.
+Where as before your party could handle any situation, you are suddenly plunged into a big hole of death.
+In my playthrough, without any prior warning I met a bandit gunslinger who literally obliterated my party.
 Doing some quick forum research I found that around this point is where your dungeon replay grind comes into play.
-What Battle Chasers does not tell you is that its dungeons are not just pretty story locations; they are in fact a main part of completing the story.
+What Battle Chasers does not tell you is that its dungeons are not just a pretty story locations, they are in fact a main part of completing the story.
 Coupled with completing bounties acquired from the nearest town, the dungeon replays seems a chore to grind level and loot.
-This works for a few levels however it's not a very efficient route coming into the later portions of the game.
+This works for a few levels however it’s not a very efficient route coming into the later portions of the game.